AviatrixSystems/Docs/HowTos/tgw_plan.rst

 .. note::

- To delete an Aviatrix Transit GW attached to a TGW, go through Step 7 and Step 8 listed below.
+ To delete an Aviatrix Transit GW attached to a Transit Gateway, go through Step 7 and Step 8 listed below.
 Then go to Controller Gateway page to terminate the gateway instance.

 7. (Optional) Detach Aviatrix Transit GW from TGW
 ----------------------------------------------------